 More specificially, Agile Documents builds a document from a recipe.
-Central to Agile Documents is the use of a virtual document, or rather an Agile Document.
-The Agile Document details the recipe of how to create a document.
-It can take various pieces of data (ingredients) on your SharePoint site and on the internet to assemble you a document into whatever form you need.
+That recipe (aka project file) is also referred to as an Agile "Virtual" Document.
+The Agile Document can take various pieces of data (ingredients) on your SharePoint site and on the internet to assemble a document into whatever form you need.
 Just like a recipe, these ingredients are only retrieved while you are cooking.
 One of the benefits of this approach is that you can change one of the underlying ingredients without having to rewrite your recipes.
 That is why we used the term virtual to describe an Agile Document.
 Content doesn't reside within the Agile Document.
 Instead, content is linked from the Agile Document.
 This allows for a user to update a logo on a SharePoint site, without having to update in all the documents that use it.
 Since many Agile Documents link to this logo, they will pull in the most recent logo on subsequent builds.
 This allows you to envision documents as a collection of independently managed content where a single change propagates to all appropriate documents.
 Content from Excel spreadsheets, Word Processing documents, databases and a myriad of other sources can be linked into your agile document.
 Through SharePoint integration, this content and the documents built from this content can independently maintain audit tracking, versioning, information management policies and unique security permissions.

 In order to start using Agile Documents, you will need to create an Agile Document, configure it and then generate an output from it.
 There are a lot of different options to do this depending on your needs.
 In what follows, we'll explain how to interact with Agile Documents and walk you through a simple example.